 School of the Nations accepts students who started the IBDP at other IB schools on condition that the school currently offers the subjects they studied in their previous school.
 Transferring students may be exempted from entrance tests.
 However, the transferring student needs to submit reports and/or a letter from their previous school, which confirms that he/she was enrolled in the IB Diploma Programme.
 Students who wish to carry over any Internal Assessment tasks from their previous school need to ensure that all required IB forms have been completed and signed by their supervisor.
-It is of paramount importance that all Group 4 lab work (including evidence of the Group 4 Project) is documented and the documents are signed by the previous teacher.
+It is of paramount importance that all Group 4 lab work (including evidence of the Group 4 Collaborative Science Project), as well as the TOK Exhibition work are completed and documented and the documents are signed by the previous teacher.